1. Keep your distance

 - muscle aches

-Use the online COVID-19 self-assessment tool to see if you should get tested for COVID-19.
+Use the online COVID-19 self-assessment tool to see if you should get tested for COVID-19 or call 811 to speak to a nurse.

 4. Avoid crowds